mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 If you're a good developer and want to avoid writing bad tests, here are some guidelines to follow:

-* Optimize test code for obviousness and simplicity
+* Optimize for obviousness over maintainability.
-* Avoid test helper methods
+* Avoid helper methods outside of your test functions.
-* Prefer literal values (magic numbers) to named constants in tests.
+* Prefer literal values (magic numbers) to named constants.
-* Use more verbose function names for test methods than you would for production methods
+* Use more verbose names for test methods than you would in production code.